ironbar/hungry_geese/reports/04_Modeling.md

 #### Train from zero on baseline reward

-I can create 1 file per minute, 3600 files a day.
-On just train experiments I was using around 7k files so that would be two days of play.
+I can create 1 file per minute, ~1500 files a day.
+On just train experiments I was using around 7k files so that would be four days of play.

 First training has problems at the start because I'm able to train much faster than I play.
 Thus learning is not continuous.
 I have launched a second train that uses data from the first one and seems